Appalachian Trail: Hazards

 Violent crime is rare but has occurred in a few instances.
 The first reported homicide on the trail was in 1974 in Georgia.
 In 1981, the issue of violence on the Appalachian Trail received national attention when Robert Mountford, Jr. and Laura Susan Ramsay, both social workers in Ellsworth, Maine, were murdered by Randall Lee Smith.
+In 1991, Molly LaRue and Geoff Hood were murdered by Paul David Crews in a trail overnight shelter on Cove Mountain in Pennsylvania.
 Another homicide occurred in May 1996, when two women were abducted, bound and murdered near the trail in Shenandoah National Park.
-The primary suspect was later discovered harassing a female cyclist in the vicinity, but charges against him were dropped and the case remains unsolved.
+The primary suspect was later discovered harassing a female cyclist in the vicinity, but charges against him were dropped and the case remained unsolved until 2024.

 In May 2019, Oklahoman Ronald S. Sanchez Jr., 43 years old, was murdered at a campsite near Mount Rogers National Recreation Area in western Virginia Jefferson National Forest.
 A female hiker who has not been identified was also injured by an assailant there.
 James L. Jordan, 30, of West Yarmouth, Massachusetts was found not guilty of the crimes by reason of insanity.

 Human error can lead to casualties as well.
 In July 2013, 66-year-old lone hiker Geraldine Largay disappeared on the trail in Maine.
 Largay became lost and survived 26 days before dying.
 Her remains were found two years later in October 2015.
 In October 2015, a hiker visiting from England was killed on the trail by falling while taking photos at the Annapolis Rocks overlook in Maryland.

-Because of the 2020 COVID-19 pandemic, the Appalachian Trail Conservancy urged hikers to keep off the trail and the National Park Service announced the closing of all AT-managed hiking shelters from Virginia to Maine.
-Volunteers and Trail Maintenance Crews were recalled, making the trail especially unprepared for an influx of people seeking reprieve from isolation.
-In 2021, the threat of the COVID-19 pandemic remained and the Appalachian Trail Conservancy maintained that thru-hikers should postpone plans to hike the trail and planned to not recognize thru-hikers during the 2021 season.
-However, this decision was reversed, and the ATC began recognizing through-hikers for the 2021 season, issuing first-time pack hangtags on May 11, 2021.
+The 2020 COVID-19 pandemic prompted the Appalachian Trail Conservancy to discourage use of the trail and the National Park Service to close all AT-managed hiking shelters from Virginia to Maine.
+The withdrawal of volunteers and trail-maintenance crews left the trail unprepared for the influx of users escaping home isolation.
+In 2021, the conservancy suspended issuing hang tags for through-hikers for a period during the continuing pandemic.